The 'Top Down' vs 'Bottom Up' Approach to the Program Management Office

 - Avoid taking on unnecessary and impossible challenges –the most obvious one is that we need to recognize that different managers have different styles and it is folly to try to compel each manager to manage their projects in the same way.

-If you are ready to free your program management practice of unrealistic execution schemes that put more emphasis on the tools than the outcome, KeyedIn Projects offers you a way to easily deploy the right tools and framework for reducing chaos, improving project delivery, morale, customer relationships and profit.
-Learn more here.
+If you are ready to free your program management practice of unrealistic execution schemes that put more emphasis on the tools than the outcome, KeyedIn Projects offers you a way to easily deploy the right PMO solution and framework for reducing chaos, improving project delivery, morale, customer relationships and profit.